ChimeraOS/gamescope-session/README.md

 For any other applications or windows that are opened you must set `STEAM_GAME` to any value (other than `769`) and gamescope will display those windows on top of your main window.
 Once the new window is closed, the main application will be displayed again.
 When launching games, Steam sets `STEAM_GAME` to the app id of the Steam game that is launched.
 There are several hacks in gamescope for specific games that rely on this id.

+TODO:
-TODO: document how overlays work: i.e. `STEAM_OVERLAY` and `GAMESCOPE_EXTERNAL_OVERLAY`
+ - document how overlays work: i.e. `STEAM_OVERLAY` and `GAMESCOPE_EXTERNAL_OVERLAY`
-TODO: document how to use multiple xwayland displays
+ - document how to use multiple xwayland displays

 # License & Contributing